JackWBeaver/big-data-flink-project/README.md

 ```
 <img src="Success1.PNG" width="600" height="300"/>

 After running your java code, open up a terminal and run ```ncat -l 9000``` to run NetCat on a local terminal at port 9000.
-This will be your final result:
+This will be the final result: <br>
 <img src="Success2.PNG" width="600" height="300"/>